-When it comes to painting in extreme temperatures – like we are having through out the USA ….it causes the water in the paint to evaporate too quickly.
+When it comes to painting in extreme hot temperatures – ….it causes the water in the paint to evaporate too quickly.
 This can lead to a “crackle” like finish on parts of your piece.
 That could be great, if you want your piece to have a crackle finish…but terrible, if that is not the end result you were looking for.
 You want to paint and wax your pieces in ambient temperature … that range could be between 55 – 85 degrees.
 Although at the lowest and highest end of that range- you still need to be cautious.

-I like to share with my female customers in my NY store, if you leave hairspray in your car over night in the winter when we can have temperatures in the teen’s here, you would not expect it to perform.
+I like to share with my female customers in my NY store, the analogy of if you left hairspray in your car over night in the winter when we can have temperatures in the teen’s here, you would not expect it to perform.
 Paint and wax are no exception.

 When waxing a piece of furniture- please do that in an area that the temperature will allow the wax to dry and harden.
 Speaking of wax- if you are a customer who has paint and wax delivered, please bring in your package and give it ample time to acclimate to a reasonable temperature.
 Those UPS and FedX delivery people can share with you- that do not have air conditioning in the summer in the back of their trucks!
 Nor do they heat the back of the trucks.
 So, do not open your wax till it has solidified if it just came off that 100 degree or more hot box.
 Or- allow your wax to soften naturally if coming in from the cold!
 Bee’s wax has a very low melting point- so let your wax “regroup” itself before you judge it for the first time.
 You want your wax to be the consistency of Crisco.
 It it is too thin or thick – it won’t work as well!!! : )

 I recently received this message via my business Facebook page from Marci Jo about Chalk Paint freezing: